 Maintain an online portfolio to showcase your work (you can use a free platform like Weebly).
 Establish a social media presence, particularly on LinkedIn.
 Gather testimonials from clients and ask for referrals.
 Write a regular blog to demonstrate your knowledge.
 You can also consider offering free training or seminars in your field.
 Volunteer on interesting projects to build up contacts, skills and portfolio pieces.
 Network with other professionals.

 4. Record your time

-Even if you’ve agreed a flat fee, time-recordings are helpful.
+Always document what you do and when – this is crucial when it comes to creating accurate invoices and charging the client correctly.
+Even if you’ve agreed on a flat fee or a retainer, time recordings are helpful.
 They’ll tell you how long a job actually took – as opposed to what you thought it would take.
-This will help you estimate future jobs accurately.
+This helps you estimate future jobs more accurately.